EthanJamesLew/assured-embedded-rust/README.md

 *Development Pipeline*

 ## Installation
 The embedded target used is the [STM32F407 Discovery board](https://www.st.com/en/evaluation-tools/stm32f4discovery.html).
+All host tools are running on Ubuntu 20.04 LTS.

 Requires (TODO: more detail here)
 * Rust with Cargo